Back-to-School Breakfast Celebration

 Don’t Forget the Photo

-In our tradition we take pictures by grade, by family, and a large group one at the end of the breakfast.
+In our tradition, we take pictures by grade, by family, and a large group photo at the end of the breakfast.
 Recently, I’ve been getting balloons with the year on them so we can remember what year that photo was taken.
 You think you’ll never forget what your child wore on their first day of school, but then you do.
 Also, taking them in the same spot makes for a nice touch to show how much our kids grow.

 Enjoy Breakfast Outside